Digital-Business-Council/Digital-Business-Council.github.io/pages/about-us/our-vision.md

-﻿---
+---
 layout: page
 title: Our Vision
-permalink: /about/
+permalink: /about/our-vision
-our-vision
 ---

 > ** _ Economy wide adoption of eInvoicing will increase the level of participation in the digital economy, driving productivity improvements and growth across industry. _ **